Partner Resources & Opportunities

 For more information on this or any of the Stonewall Foundation’s other scholarships, please visit their scholarship page.

-NEW Leadership New York (NLNY) Applications now available!
+NEW Leadership New York (NLNY)

 NEW Leadership New York (NLNY), is a program of the Women’s Leadership Academy (WLA) at the Center for Women in Government & Civil Society (CWGCS).
 In partnership with the National Education for Women’s(NEW) Leadership Network, a bi-partisan program to educate college women about the political process and teach them to become effective leaders, NEW LeadershipTM New York is the first and only program of its kind in New York State.
 A week-long, residential undergraduate leadership development program for women, NLNY strives to instill the knowledge, skills and abilities necessary for effective political engagement and community organizing.